Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: final remarks

 \section{final remarks}

-We have evidenced the strong interplay between the electronic and structural properties and two different functional choices: LDA and PS approximations.
-We have focused on the effects of the electronic properties considering spin-orbit coupling (SOC), U-Hubbard, and lattice degree of freedom.
+We have evidenced the strong interplay among magnetism, SOC, U-Hubbard, and structural degrees of freedom on the electronic properties of CRO, considering two functional choices: LDA and PS approximations.

 Depending on the level of theory, we find contradictory results.
-On the one hand, the LDA approximation fails to reproduce the correct ground state of CRO, predicting the AFM-$a$ solution as the most stable configuration; however, the LDA+U approximation for U $\geq$ 0.2 eV results in the AFM-$b$ alignment as the ground state solution.
-On the other hand, PS and PS+U approximations successfully describe the AFM-$b$ magnetic configuration as the ground state but present a crystallographic phase change from Bb2$_{1}$m to Pb2$_{1}$a for U $\geq$ 1.4 eV. \\
+On the one hand, the LDA approximation fails to reproduce the correct magnetic ground state of CRO, predicting the AFM-$a$ solution as the most stable AFM configuration; however, the LDA+U approximation for U $\geq$ 0.2 eV results in the AFM-$b$ alignment as the ground state solution.
+On the other hand, PS and PS+U approximations successfully describe the AFM-$b$ magnetic configuration as the ground state.

+Both LDA+U (0.2 $\leq$ U $\leq$ 2.0 ) and PS+U (0.5 $\leq$ U $\leq$ 1.6 eV) approximation successfully describe the electronic structure of CRO.
+However, regarding the structural properties, LDA predicts Bb2$_{1}$m phase as the ground state, and PS predicts a structural transition from Bb2$_{1}$m to Pb2$_{1}$a (U $\geq$ 1.4 eV), being this last one not evidenced by experiment so far.
+This new structural transition gives interesting explanations for describing several experimental findings, as explained in section-4.
+However, new experiments will be necessary to support the Pn2$_{1}$a structure evidenced using PS+U approximation.

+We conclude that the exchange and correlation functional affects the band occupation mainly at $\Gamma$-point.
+On the one hand, the band crosses the Fermi level for PS approximation.
+On the other hand, a band gap appears for the LDA approximation.
+Additionally, the primary effect of the Coulomb repulsion (expressed as U-term) is to modify the band occupation around the Fermi level with the following main characteristics associated with the exchange-correlation approximation:

-\textbf{Band structure and electronic stability.} \begin{itemize} \item Along with PS and PS+U, it is possible to distinguish three regions as the Hubbard-U term increases.
-The system exhibits a metallic character for U $<$ 1.4 eV, characterized by electronic-like bands at $\Gamma$ and Dirac-like bands at M$_{y}$.
-For U $>$ 1.4 eV, the Bb2$_{1}$m phase became unstable, and the system relaxes spontaneously into Pn2$_{1}$a structure, exhibiting a semi-metallic character (gap around $\Gamma$ point).
-Finally, for U $\geq$ 2.0 eV, a semi-metal to insulator phase emerges by opening a gap of 0.18 eV at M$_{x}$.
+\textbf{PS+U:} It is possible to distinguish three regions as the Hubbard-U term increases.
+The system exhibits a metallic character for U $<$ 1.4 eV, characterized by a band crossing the Fermi level at $\Gamma$ and Dirac-like bands at M$_{y}$.
+For U $\geq$ 1.4 eV, the Bb2$_{1}$m phase became unstable, and the system relaxes spontaneously into Pn2$_{1}$a structure, exhibiting a semimetallic state (gap around $\Gamma$ point) (independent of the structural degrees of freedom considered).
+Finally, for U $\geq$ 2.0 eV, a semimetal to a narrow bandgap insulator phase emerges by opening a gap of 0.16 eV at M$_{x}$ (U $=$ 2.0 eV).

+The observed structural transition is independent of the U approach; along Liechtenstein approach, we find that the transition emerges for U $>$ 2.0 eV together with an electronic transition from semi-metal to narrow-insulator state (in agreement with PS approximation for U $\geq$ 2.0 eV).\\